-Millions of people spend hours in the gym every day, thinking that they are really performing one of the best activities a person can do to improve as an individual.
-This is correct, but only to a certain extent.
+Millions of people spend hours in the gym every day deeply convinced that they are performing an activity that results in the ultimate self-improvement.
+This is correct, to a certain extent.

 However, not many people realize that the gym is a sterile environment.
-The machines and the exercises are designed to make different body parts work in a generic way.
-With small differences most people look the same when they do bodybuilding exercises.
-Different body types account for slightly different executions of the movement, but the end result is the same – there is almost no style, just generic muscle flexion.
+The exercises are designed to make different body parts work in a generic way.
+With small differences, most people look the same when performing bodybuilding drills.
+Different body types account for slightly different mechanics, but the end result is fairly identical – no style, just generic muscle flexion.

-This is also one of the reasons bodybuilding is not attractive to the general public as an activity.
+For the same reason, bodybuilding is not attractive to the general public as an activity.
 It’s boring.
-People may appreciate muscle men but it’s far more interesting to watch “real sports” instead of muscle worship shows.
+People may appreciate muscle men, but it’s far more interesting to watch “real sports”.

-All of this makes bodybuilding training semi-functional.
-It has some carry over to sports and “real life activities“, but technically training in the gym is just that – training.
-What makes life more exciting is actually applying your training.
-That’s why people usually experience more satisfaction when doing compound exercises.
-It makes you feel alive.
+Ultimately, bodybuilding training is semi-functional.
+It has some carry over to sports and “real life activities“, but technically, training in the gym is just that – training.
+Applying your training is what makes life more exciting.
+That’s why people experience more satisfaction from compound exercises than machine work.
+You feel alive and closer to reality.